evgenyneu/walk-to-circle-android/README.md

 ## TODO

 1. Show fragment change animation only as a reaction to user action (tapping a button, for example).
-Do not show the animation when the app is brought to the foreground.
+Currently the animation is also shown when the app is brought to the foreground and the animation stutters on some devices.
 1. Add top padding to Google Map with `setPadding` method to move compass from under the status bar.
 1. Change location update interval from 1 second to 5 seconds to conserve battery with `setInterval` method in `WalkLocationService` class.